prikhi/pencil/README.md

 You will need version 36 or higher of `firefox` to run Pencil as a Firefox Extension.
 Linux users will need version 36 of either `firefox`, `iceweasel` or `xulrunner`.
-The Windows installer has everything you need built-in.
+The Windows installer and OS X archive has everything you need built-in.

 ## Install

-Windows, Linux & Firefox Packages are available for download from the [Releases Page][releases].
+Windows, Linux, OS X & Firefox Packages are available for download from the [Releases Page][releases].

+To install the OS X package, unzip the archive and copy the `Pencil.app` folder to your `Applications` directory.

 For specific Linux distributions:
 * **Arch Linux** - Available in the [AUR][aur-pkg].